-This section provides an analysis of the enacted budget funding for each appropriation line item (ALI) in the Ohio Department of Aging's (ODA's) budget.
+This section provides an analysis of the funding for each appropriation line item (ALI) in AGE's budget.
 For organizational purposes, these ALIs are grouped into four major categories based on their funding purposes.
 The analysis for an ALI with a lower category or subcategory designation will appear before that for an ALI with a higher category or subcategory designation.
-That is, the analysis for an ALI with a category designation of C1:8 will appear before the analysis for an ALI with a category designation of C2:1 and the analysis for an ALI with a category designation of C1:8.
+That is, the analysis for an ALI with a category designation of C1:8 will appear before the analysis for an ALI with a category designation of C2:1 and the analysis for an ALI with a category designation of C1:8 will appear before the analysis for an ALI with a category designation of C1:8 will appear before the analysis for an ALI with a category designation of C1:8 will appear before the analysis for an ALI with a category designation of C1:8 will appear before the analysis for an ALI with a category designation of C1:8 will appear before the analysis for an ALI with a category designation of C1:8 will appear before the analysis for an ALI with a category designation of C1:8 will appear before the analysis for an ALI with a category designation of C1:8 will appear before the analysis for an ALI with a category designation of C1:8.

 To aid the reader in locating each ALI in the analysis, the following table shows the category in which each ALI has been placed, listing the ALIs in order within their respective fund groups and funds.
-This is the same order the ALIs appear in the ODA section of the budget bill.
+This is the same order the ALIs appear in the AGE section of the budget bill.

-In the analysis, each appropriation item's actual expenditures for FY 2021 and enacted appropriations for FY 2022 and FY 2023 are listed in a table.
-Following the table, a narrative describes how the appropriation is used and any changes affecting the appropriation that are included in the enacted budget.
-If the appropriation is earmarked, the earmarks are listed and described.
+In the analysis, each appropriation item's actual expenditures for FY 2023 and enacted appropriations for FY 2024 and FY 2025 are listed in a table.
+Following the table, a narrative describes how the appropriation is used and any changes affecting the appropriation in H.B.
+33. If the appropriation is earmarked, the earmarks are listed and described.

-Categorization of ODA's Appropriation Line Items for Analysis of FY 2022-FY 2023 Budget Fund ALI ALI Name ALI Name Category General Revenue Fund Group GRF 490321 Operating Expenses 4 Program Operations GRF 490410 Long-Term Care Ombudsman 2 ElderRights GRF 490411 Seni or Community Services 1 Senior Independence and Healthy Aging GRF 490414 Alzheimer's and Other Dementia Respite 1 Senior Independence and Healthy Aging GRF 490506 National Senior Service Corps 1 Senior Independence and Healthy Aging GRF 656423 Long Term Care Budget - State 1 Senior Independence and Healthy Aging Dedicat ed Purpos se Fund Group 4800 490606 Senior Community Outreach and Education 1 Senior Independence and Healthy Aging 4C40 490609 Regional Long-Term Care Ombudsman Program 2 ElderRights 5BA0 490620 Ombudsman Support 2 ElderRights 5K90 490613 Long-Term Care Consumers Guide 2 ElderRights 5MT0 490627 Board of Executives of LTSS 3 Bureau of LTSS 5T40 656625 Health Care Grants - State 2 ElderRights 5TI0 656624 Provider Certification 1 Senior Independence and Healthy Aging
+Categorization of AGE's Appropriation Line Items for Analysis of FY 2024-FY 2025 Budget Fund ALI ALI Name Category Genera al Revenue e Fund Group GRF 490321 Operating Expenses 4 Program Operations GRF 490410 Long-Term Care Ombudsman 2 Elder Rights GRF 490411 Senior Community Services 1 Senior Independence and Healthy Aging GRF 490414 Alzheimer's and Other Dementia Respite 1 Senior Independence and Healthy Aging GRF 490506 National Senior Service Corps 1 Senior Independence and Healthy Aging GRF 490510 Community Projects 1 Senior Independence and Healthy Aging GRF 656423 Long Term Care Budget - State 1 Senior Independence and Healthy Aging Dedica ted Purpo se Fund Group 4800 490606 Senior Community Outreach and Education 1 Senior Independence and Healthy Aging 4C40 490609 Regional Long-Term Care Ombudsman Program 2 Elder Rights 5BA0 490620 Ombudsman Support 2 Elder Rights 5CV3 490678 Healthy Aging Grants 1 Senior Independence and Healthy Aging 5HC8 656698 AGE Home and Community Based Services 1 Senior Independence and Healthy Aging 5K90 490613 Long-Term Care Consumers Guide 2 Elder Rights 5MT0 490627 Board of Executives of LTSS 3 Bureau of LTSS 5T40 656625 Health Care Grants - State 2 Elder Rights